romnn/microgpusim/WIP.md

 - today:

+- TODO:

+  - DONE: add simple command to xtask to query cuda devices (to be replacing the python script)
+  - try to flush / invalidate the L2 cache before profiling
+  - implement a more faithful L2 pre-fill on CUDA memcopies
+  - inject the current kernel ids to actually implement per kernel stats

   - NOTE: change playground back to correct accelsim compat

   - exec driven: ensure allocations are aligned! (otherwise that can negatively impact access performance)